The following Property Disputes practice note provides comprehensive and up to date legal information covering:

 There are various potential implications for a landlord to consider before accepting rental payments from third parties, including arguments that a surrender by operation of law and re-grant has arisen or that the landlord is estopped from denying that an assignment has taken place.

 One potential risk to take into account is whether or not accepting rent from a third party may give rise to a surrender by operation of law and grant of a new implied lease to the third party which has tendered the rent (see also Practice Note: Surrender by operation of law).
 In a business lease scenario, the new lease would automatically have security of tenure under the Landlord and Tenant Act 1954 (LTA 1954) (see Practice Note: LTA 1954 business lease renewal—termination).
-However, whether or not a surrender by operation of law has arisen will depend on the intentions of the parties, ie
+However, whether or not a surrender by

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.